-Misc: No workshops or performance before 11 a.m. on Saturday and none after 4 p.m. on Sunday.
+Misc: No workshops or performances before 11 a.m. on Saturday and none after 4 p.m. on Sunday.
 All rehearsals must be scheduled and approved by the entire Performing Arts Division and sound companies if appropriate.
 Insurance regulations prohibit performers from driving loaned cars.
 They can drive rentals or be driven.

 Note: Your role is to represent the Sweet Pea Festival and its needs, regardless of any other entity you may be affiliated with or employed by.